Lambing Stays 2027

 Your Induction and Health & Safety Briefing

-Before beginning your experience, you must partake in a 15 minute induction, which will include an important Health & Safety briefing, at one of the designated times on your arrival day.
-Please note that you will not be allowed access to the shed until AFTER you have participated in a briefing, so it is important that you make one of the time slots on the Friday.
+Before beginning your experience, you must partake in a Health and Safety Briefing at 8am on Friday morning.
+Please note that you will not be allowed access to the shed until AFTER you have participated in the briefing, so it is important that you arrive on time.

 Food & Drink